neilgee/venobox/readme.txt

 == Description ==

-This plugin adds the Venobox Responsive Lightbox to links, displaying videos, images, iframe or inline content in a lightbox display.
+This plugin adds the Venobox Responsive Lightbox to links, displaying videos; YouTube, Vimeo, images, iframe, Google Maps or other inline content in a responsive lightbox display.

 == Installation ==